Bast14n/SauceDemoTests/testCase.md

 - Check proper sorting products by price (high to low)

 ### adding products to basket
+- Check adding one product to basket
+- Check adding multiple products to basket

 ### remove products from basket
+- Check removing one products from products list
+- Check removing multiple products from products list
+- Check removing one product from basket view
+- Check removing multiple products from basket view

 ### checkout form